 Does proclaiming Christ mean that we are to “shove our religion down people’s throats”?
 Not in the least.
 Jesus commanded his followers to proclaim the gospel; He didn’t say “force the gospel.”
 The Christian gospel is to be believed from the heart, and since hearts cannot be forced to believe anything, Christianity cannot be forced.
 Our goal as Christians is to proclaim the gospel of Jesus Christ, and to trust God to change people’s hearts inclining them to believe.
 After all, no one but God can accomplish that feat.

 The gospel (good news) we proclaim is simple: God is holy and He demands holiness from all people.
 No one is holy as God is holy, so all are condemned.
 But God loves us enough to provide one way by which we may escape His just judgment.
 That way is Jesus Christ.
 Jesus Christ is eternal God, who became man.
 As a Man, He lived the only perfectly holy life, thereby earning the reward of Heaven instead of the wrath of Hell.
 When He gave up His life on the cross, He received the punishment we deserve for our sins.
 When He rose from the dead He conquered sin, death and hell.
 What God requires of us in order to receive the full benefit of what Jesus did, is to trust that Jesus is who He said He is, and that He did what the Bible says He did.
 Trusting in Jesus means loving and following Him for all He has done for us.
 That is the gospel of Jesus Christ.

-I am not, nor can I shove anything down anyone’s throat.
-Like any other presentation of the gospel, I merely proclaim Jesus Christ.
+This newspaper does not, nor can it shove anything down anyone’s throat.
+This newspaper, like any other presentation of the gospel, merely proclaims Jesus Christ.
 It is now between you and God whether you will believe or not.